headlinez.news Live news trend intelligence

 Metal Gear Creator Responds To Sony Killing PlayStation Discs

-Sony’s shift to digital-only gaming sparks backlash from industry icons and fans alike
+Sony’s shift to digital-only gaming sparks backlash from industry icons and collectors alike

 How fast coverage is spreading — measured hourly from article rate × source diversity.
 How this works →